Design of an Adaptive Lightweight LiDAR to Decouple Robot-Camera Geometry: Novel LiDAR Design

-Our LiDAR can compensate for rotation, but it can not compensate for translation.
-So all discussion here on in drops translation from $SE(3)$ and will only be focus on $SO(3)$.
-Let the robot have rotation $R_{robot}^w \in SO(3)$ relative to the world frame.
-In here, the frame of the un-moving base of the LiDAR sensor have Identity rotation $R_{base}^w \in SO(3)$ and therefore identical $SO(3)$ transformation as the robot frame.
-Let $R_{desired}^w \in SO(3)$ be the desired rotation target in the world frame. $R_{desired}^w$ can be decided by the users.
-For example, it can remain a constant rotation matrix, to impose a stabilization control policy and have the robot's FOV to remain up-right.
-Other possibility includes aiming towards a specific world frame target $t \in R^3$ which we will touch on later, in ~\ref{subsubsec:aiming}.
+\paragraph {Coordinate System} Our LiDAR can compensate for rotation, but it can not compensate for translation.
+So all discussion heres on in drops the translation from $SE(3)$ and will only be focus on $SO(3)$.
+Let the robot have rotation $\boldsymbol{R}_{robot}^w \in SO(3)$ relative to the world frame.
+In here, the frame of the un-moving base of the LiDAR sensor have Identity rotation $\boldsymbol{R}_{base}^w \in SO(3)$ and therefore identical $SO(3)$ transformation as the robot frame.